22 FAQs people ask about family businesses.

 Paying your spouse a salary can be a cost-effective way of reducing your overall tax bill if your spouse pays tax at a lower marginal tax rate than you.
 However, there are restrictions to prevent you artificially reducing your tax bill in this way:

 It should be noted that these rules apply to paying any family member.
 The rules also apply to offering perks such as a company car or contributions to a pension fund.

 You can transfer shares to your spouse without any liability for capital gains tax, and your spouse will then receive the dividends due on those shares.
-If your spouse pays tax at a lower marginal rate, this will reduce your overall tax bill.
+If your spouse pays tax at a lower marginal rate, this can reduce your overall tax bill.

 However, paying a dividend has implications for the amount of corporation tax you pay (see 15).
 This may mean that paying dividends - instead of salaries - offers insufficient tax savings to warrant it.

 In the past, companies have been set up with articles of association that allow different dividends to be paid to different shareholders, irrespective of the number of shares each holds, in order to ensure that each can use their personal allowances for income tax purposes - particularly in the case of businesses owned and run by spouses or civil partners.

 Another variation is for one shareholder to waive their dividends in favour of another - usually their spouse or civil partner who has yet to 'use up' their personal allowance, or who is taxed at a lower rate - with the net result that less tax is payable by the couple overall.

 Where the shareholders are spouses or civil partners, HM Revenue & Customs (HMRC) have attacked such arrangements using what is called 'settlements' legislation.
 This legislation was not actually introduced with such arrangements in mind, but HMRC are applying it to them.
 If a waiver is treated as a settlement, the waived dividend is still treated as the taxable income of the shareholder making the waiver.